waheedwana/movie-explorer/README.md

 # Movie Explorer

-A movie discovery application built with React, TypeScript, and the OMDb API.
+A movie discovery application built with React, TypeScript and the OMDb API.

-Users can search for movies, view detailed information, browse featured films, and save favorites.
+Users can search for movies, view detailed information, browse featured films and save favorites.

 ## Features